colyseus/schema/README.md

 decoder.decode(encodedBytes);
 ```

-### Backwards/forwards compability
+### Backwards/forwards compatibility

-Backwards/fowards compatibility is possible by declaring new fields at the
+Backwards/forwards compatibility is possible by declaring new fields at the
 end of existing structures, and earlier declarations to not be removed, but
 be marked `@deprecated()` when needed.